Author: Built By WordPress.com

 What Does Making a Sales Call Have To Do with Leadership?

-This blog was originally published on http://www.leader193.com on January 25, 2018.
 Leaders plan.
 Leaders prepare.
 Leaders think of contingencies.
 Leaders do this BEFORE they act, even if it’s for 2 quick minutes before they act.
 Making a sales call is an action.
 Action without planning and preparation can be deadly.
-As a sales person, are…
+As a sales person, are you sure of the overall situation that is compelling you to…

 -